-(f) Qualitative and quantitative performance measures for each office. including, but not limited to, the number of businesses assisted, the number of trade leads and inquiries generated, the number of foreign buyers and importers contacted, and the amount and type of marketing conducted.

-(5) Where feasible and appropriate, and subject to s.
-288.1224(9)(10), foreign offices established and operated under this section may provide onestop access to the economic development, trade, and tourism information, services, and programs of the state.
-Where feasible and appropriate, and subject to s.
-288.1224(9)(10), such offices may also be collocated with other foreign offices of the state.

-Section 5.
-Paragraph (a) of subsection (2) of section 288.1223, Florida Statutes, is amended to read:

-288.1223 Florida Commission on Tourism; creation; purpose; member-ship.-

-(2)(a) The commission shall consist of 17 general tourism-industryrelated members appointed by the Governor, subject to confirmation by the Senate, and 11 additional tourism-industry-related members, appointed by the Governor no later than July 31, 1996, including 3 representatives from the statewide rental car industry, 3 representatives from tourist-related statewide associations, including those that represent hotels, campgrounds, and attractions, 3 representatives from county destination marketing organizations, 1 representative from the cruise industry, and 1 representative from the airline industry, who will each serve for a term of 2 years, the Governor, and 2 additional ex officio members, who will serve for a term of 2 years, appointed no later than July 31, 1996, including a member of the Senate appointed by the President of the Senate and a member of the House of Representatives appointed by the Speaker of the House of Representatives.
+- (f) Qualitative and quantitative performance measures for each office, including, but not limited to, the number of businesses assisted, the number of trade leads and inquiries generated, the number of foreign buyers and importers contacted, and the amount and type of marketing conducted. - (5) Where feasible and appropriate, and subject to s. $288.1224\underline{(9)(10)}$, foreign offices established and operated under this section may provide one-stop access to the economic development, trade, and tourism information, services, and programs of the state.
+Where feasible and appropriate, and subject to s. $288.1224\underline{(9)(10)}$, such offices may also be collocated with other foreign offices of the state. - Section 5.
+Paragraph (a) of subsection (2) of section 288.1223, Florida Statutes, is amended to read: - 288.1223 Florida Commission on Tourism; creation; purpose; membership.- - (2)(a) The commission shall consist of 17 general tourism-industry-related members appointed by the Governor, subject to confirmation by the Senate, and 11 additional tourism-industry-related members, appointed by the Governor no later than July 31, 1996, including 3 representatives from the statewide rental car industry, 3 representatives from tourist-related statewide associations, including those that represent hotels, campgrounds, and attractions, 3 representatives from county destination marketing organizations, 1 representative from the cruise industry, and 1 representative from the airline industry, who will each serve for a term of 2 years, the Governor, and 2 additional ex officio members, who will serve for a term of 2 years, appointed no later than July 31, 1996, including a member of the Senate appointed by the President of the Senate and a member of the House of Representatives.

 Section 6.
-Section 288.1224, Florida Statutes, is amended to read:
+Section 288.1224.
+Florida Statutes, is amended to read: